Any additional questions on your mind can be found here.

 Business Deep Dive Questions

 In our experience, it’s realistic to expect some initial positive indicators within 3-6 months.
 However, to see the full impact of your positioning may take 12-24 months to fully play out.
-Ultimately, the pace of change will depend on your specific situation and how decisively you act on what you've discovered.
+The pace of change will depend on your specific situation and how decisively you act on what you've discovered.

 You're likely ready if a few of these sound familiar: You're losing sleep—maybe not about one specific thing, but about a weight you can't quite name.
 Your team is executing, but results aren't following.
 Everyone's busy, but something feels scattered.
 You know where you want to go, but the path to get there is unclear.
 You have plenty of work, but the profits aren't matching your efforts.
 You're burnt out and suspect the answer isn't working harder.
 You've outgrown the decision-making approach that got you here.